juliankim34/elstourneycontroller/README.md

 Currently, the Elsword Tournament Controller can do the following functions:
 - Update a "scoreboard" represented through text files that can be dynamically read by a livestreaming program (ex.
 OBS)
 - Support for three extra files for misc. purposes (Tournament Name, Round Info, Best of X, Brackets, etc) to be dynamically read by a livestreaming program
-- Retrieve tournaments/matches from Challonge and update those matches with scores/winners
+- Retrieve tournaments/matches from Challonge and update those matches with scores/winners, can reopen closed matches as well
 - Random Map Picker

 ## Download